Dining etiquette guidelines

 Whether grabbing a quick lunch with colleagues or at a formal dinner, maintaining a professional image is important.
 Here’s a refresher of business dining etiquette tips to help you mind your manners and make a good impression at your next business meal:

-- If you have a table host/hostess, wait for him/her to begin eating.
+- If you have a table host/hostess, wait for that person to begin eating.
 If you do not have a host/hostess, wait until everyone at the table is served.
+The main purpose of a meal is to pay attention to other people and be polite to them, not to pay primary attention to the food.

 - Unfold and place napkin on your lap when seated, folded in half once, with the open end of the fold facing away from you.